 Some people say that the perfect proportion to a tasty soy milk is 1:10 on bean and water.
 Personally, I like it thicker since I rarely drink soy milk on it’s own and I can turn it into tofu if I decide that I don’t want soy milk anymore.
 I find thicker soy milk tastes better with tea, coffee or if I decide that I want to turn it into tofu.
 My trusty Vitamix is great when it comes to soy milk, any blender will work really but Vitamix blends the beans so fine I could probably drink the whole thing without straining and gives me more fiber and whole food nutrition.
 YUM.

-When straining, most strain the soy beans right after it’s blended and before it’s boiled but some believe that it’s more nutritious when you boil it all then strain it.
+When straining, most people strain the soybeans right after it’s blended and before it’s boiled but some believe that it’s more nutritious when you boil it all then strain it.
 Since I make my strained soy puree into other food to consume, I didn’t think it mattered to me plus straining it after it’s been boiled is much trickier than when it’s cold.

 SHARE YOUR EXPERIMENT WITH US ON INSTAGRAM WITH #CHEWEXPERIMENT!!!